 If you do not recognise the merchant name on your statement, try to recall where you were on the date of the transaction and what you might have purchased.
 To help jog your memory, you may want to review the following questions:

-Did you insert or tap or swipe your card in/on a white square card reader attached to their mobile device (smartphone or tablet)?
+Did you insert or tap your swipe your card in/on at white Square card reader attached to their mobile device (smartphone or tablet)?

 Did you make a phone, mail or invoice payment around the time of the charge?